 In turn, the SOM functions as an effective method of validating k-means because the set of reference vectors (neurons) it settles upon is not predetermined.
-If, therefore, the SOM arrives at a solution similar to the kmeans, it provides an effective method of corroboration.
-The SOM is also useful because it graphs its reference vectors and the cases $\{c_i\}$ surrounding them as neurons on a two-dimensional, topographical map, called the Umatrix.
+If, therefore, the SOM arrives at a solution similar to the k-means, it provides an effective method of corroboration.
+The SOM is also useful because it graphs its reference vectors and the cases $\{c_i\}$ surrounding them as neurons on a two-dimensional, topographical map, called the U-matrix.
 On the U-matrix, the reference vectors most like one another are graphically positioned as nearby neighbors, with the most unlike reference vectors (neurons) being placed the furthest apart.
-The U-matrix therefore provides a visually intuitive, low-dimensional map of the original high-dimensional database being studied.
+The U-matrix therefore provides a visually intuitive, low-dimensional map of the original high-dimensional database being studied-See Fig. 6.1.

-The rationale for using these two techniques to model the evolution of a network of communities across time/ space is as follows: If, following case-based modeling, complex systems typically contain a large number of cases, and if the vector configurations for each case $\{c_i\}$ in a complex system S generally share common profiles (both in terms of proximity and adjacency), then an effective method of longitudinally modeling S, according to the SACS Toolkit, is to cluster it.
+The rationale for using these two techniques to model the discrete (two time stamps) evolution of a network of communities across time/space is as follows: If, following case-based modeling, complex systems typically contain a large number of cases, and if the vector configurations for each case $\{c_i\}$ in a complex system S generally share common profiles (both in terms of proximity and adjacency), then a useful method of longitudinally modeling S, according to the SACS Toolkit, is to cluster it.
 Clustering is effective because it allows for the identification, mapping and analysis of the most common vector configurations in S for each discrete moment in time/space.
-These discrete network of attracting clusters can then be treated and mapped as the trajectories (attractor points) for a network of communities across time/space.
+This discrete network of attracting clusters can then be treated and mapped as the trajectories (attractor points) for a network of communities across time/space.